 Contact: +30 697 369 7116

-One of the local’s favorite spots to eat in Spili is Taverna Yannis.
+One of the local’s favourite spots to eat in Spili is Taverna Yannis.
 They serve up classic tavern food like souvlaki and moussaka, and the prices are very reasonable.
 Outdoor seating is available, so you can enjoy the fresh air while you eat.

 Address: Mitropolitou Isidorou, Spili, Agios Vasileios Municipality, Crete 740 53 Greece

 For a laid-back breakfast or afternoon snack, head to Cafe Platia.
 This cafe is located in the heart of the village, and it’s the perfect spot for a quick bite.
 They serve up coffee, tea, pastries, and sandwiches, and the service is spectacular.

 Address: Spili, Agios Vasileios Municipality, Crete 74053 Greece

 Best Time to Visit Spili

 Although Spili can be visited any time of year, the best time to go is during the spring or fall.
 The weather is mild and pleasant, and there are fewer people than during the summer months.
 If you’re looking for a quiet and relaxing getaway, this is the best time to go.